Service & Contact

 Covered by basic health insurance

 Do you need emergency treatment while abroad?
 Always call the VGZ emergency control centre on +31 40 297 55 50 (this phone number is available seven days a week, 24 hours a day).
 Healthcare costs incurred in a foreign country will be reimbursed according to the rate that is applicable for similar care in The Netherlands.
 The cost of treatment in a foreign country may be higher than it would be in The Netherlands.
-In that case, you must pay the shortfall yourself, unless you have taken out additional insurance that covers treatment abroad and/or you have travel insurance.
+In that case, you must pay the shortfall yourself, unless you have taken out supplementary insurance that covers treatment abroad and/or you have travel insurance.

 For non-emergency treatment, the amount that you are reimbursed depends on which type of basic healthcare insurance you have.
 Different rates apply for VGZ Eigen Keuze than for VGZ Ruime Keuze policies.